dmcg/gilded-rose-tdd/GildedRoseRequirements.md

 For now though, just get the price from Value Elf and display it in the stock list screen.

-# ▶ Speed Up Stock Listing
+# ✓ Speed Up Stock Listing

 Listing items was fast enough, but now that we are adding prices it's too slow (~3s).
 Can we make it under half a second?

-# ☐ Display Item Price From Multiple Sources
+# ✗ Display Item Price From Multiple Sources

 Fetch the price from Price-O-Matic and WeBuyAnyMagicalItem as well as Value Elf.

 If two or more agree use that value, otherwise the average.
 If any service is down (or doesn't respond in time) use those that aren't.

 Display the price in the stock list screen.

+Superceded - ValueElf turns out to be giving us good enough prices

+# ☐ Add and Remove Items from the Stock List

+We are currently reflecting (and updating the quality in) an Excel TSV file that I am editing by hand.

+I'd like a way to add and remove items from the stock list through the software.